CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- Workers' compensation is required for businesses with 3+ employees in New Mexico; sole proprietors and partners are listed as exemptions in the provided data.
+• Workers' compensation is required for businesses with 3+ employees in New Mexico; sole proprietors and partners may be exempt.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so yoga studios should be ready to show coverage when signing or renewing space agreements.
+• Most commercial leases in New Mexico require proof of general liability coverage, so yoga studios should be ready to show coverage when signing or renewing space agreements.

 Get Your Yoga Business Insurance Quote in New Mexico